Patchier/Tend-to-your-Frontier/README.md

 ## OVERVIEW

-This ReadMe is designed to help you with installing and beginning your adventures in the Frontier.
+This ReadMe is designed to help you with installing and beginning your adventures in the Frontier, alongside a few new quests.

 ## GOALS